 Magnitude (earthquake) - a measure of the energy released at the source of an earthquake as determined from seismographic measurements.
 In contrast, intensity is the strength of shaking at a particular location.
 Higher-magnitude earthquakes produce more intense shaking, but intensity also depends on other factors, including the distance from the source of an earthquake and the type of rock being shaken.
 Magnitude 3 earthquakes may be widely felt.
 Magnitude 5 to 7 earthquakes may cause slight to major building damage.
-The largest earthquakes recorded are over magnitude 9 (e.g., the 2004 Sumatra, Indonesia, earthquake and tsunami, and the 2011 Tohoku, Japan, earthquake and tsunami).
+The largest earthquakes recorded are over magnitude 9 (e.g. the 2004 Sumatra earthquake and the 2011 Tohoku earthquake).